maxgmer/useful/README.md

 # Project paused temporarily.

-The framework has been a breeze to take up, so I pause this one to move on to my personal Flutter projects.
+The framework has been a breeze to take up, so I pause this one to move on to my personal Flutter projects (feel like i'm more than ready)

 ## Getting Started